tweetback/tweetback/README.md

 If you want to fetch additional tweets from the API and put them into your sqlite database:

 1. You will need a twitter developer token an a `TWITTER_BEARER_TOKEN` environment variable (from the Twitter API v2).
+Read more about [App-only Bearer Tokens](https://developer.twitter.com/en/docs/authentication/oauth-2-0/bearer-tokens).
 1. Run `npm run fetch-new-data`

 ### Add your production URL to `@tweetback/canonical` (optional)